All guides

 The legal basis

 First sale valuation is authorized by Treasury Decision T.D.
 96-87 (1996), which codified the holding from Nissho Iwai American Corp. v.
 United States (9th Cir.
 1992) and subsequent Court of International Trade decisions.
-No prior CBP approval is required — it is an importer election made at entry, supported by documentation.
+No prior CBP approval is required.
+It's an importer election made at entry, supported by documentation.

 The three requirements